Nami1217/CS5588_Assignment2/README.md

 I used A100 GPU to try this experiment.
 It took around 4 minutes at total to train with 5 epochs.
 But in order to run this code, it is not required to have powerful GPU and can run with T4 or lower as well.

 ## Next step
-I will explore the GNN, Roberta and LoRA models in the next step.
+I will explore the Llama and LoRA models in the next step.